Skip to main content

 • The only network calls made are to cloud key management services.

-Brands or marketers can use Local Encoder to get their consumer data into LiveRamp for onboarding and activation at destination platforms without having that consumer data leave their environment.
+Brands or marketers can use Local Encoder to get their consumer data into LiveRamp for activation at destination platforms without having that consumer data leave their environment.

 For example, you might be a brand with CRM data who wants to send that data to destination platforms for targeting but not allow your consumer PII to leave your control.
 You can use Local Encoder to generate RampID packets containing derived RampIDs from your data files, which LiveRamp first ingests into your Connect or Safe Haven account and then uses to create segments from that data.
 You can then use your LiveRamp application to distribute those segments to your desired destinations, where they’ll be available for activation.